stxllastar/stxllastar.github.io/README.md

 <p><i>Hi!!
 You have rightfully stumbled upon my personal page :))</i></p>

 <p>
-My name is Stella, and I am currently a second year PhD student in Linguistics at the University of Utah.
+My name is Stella, and I have just completed my first year as a PhD student in Linguistics at the University of Utah.
 </p>

 <p>